Home

 The Campylobacter outbreak on Askøy

 The campylobacter outbreak in Askøy in June 2019 affected around 2,000 people.
 More than 70 people were hospitalized and two people died, probably related to the outbreak.
 Askøy municipality has about 29000 inhabitants.
 Issues explored in this project are the extent of the outbreak, the clinical course of the patients, biological factors and the use of the health services.
 We use data from questionnaires, hospitals, GPs, out-of-hours services and registries, as well as biological material.
 Patients are recruited primarily through the municipality's SMS notification, but also via doctors and websites.
 The questionnaire is answered on a website and data is stored on a secure server at UiB.
 We follow a cohort of Askøy inhabitants at the start of the outbreak, and after 3, 7 and 12 months.
+One scientific publication from baseline data has been published, and two medical students’ medical theses have been completed.
+PhD candidate Nadia Pristaj is affiliated with the project.

 The Covid-19 outbreak in Norway - Epidemiology, use of the health care services and patient management in the primary health care service – CONOPRI

 The Covid-19 pandemic is largely handled in the primary health care service by GPs and the emergency services.
 The purpose of the project is to investigate how the primary health care service has handled the covid-19 outbreak, patients' use of the health care service during the pandemic and risk factors for serious outcomes among patients during/in the aftermath of the pandemic.
 The knowledge can be used to prepare for future outbreaks and make patient management more efficient.
+One scientific publication has been submitted, and two articles are ready for submission.
+PhD candidates Lars Haugom and Leo Larsen are affiliated with the project.

 FAMFIB 2024